ember-learn/guides-source/guides/release/components/template-tag-format.md

 import ExampleComponent from 'ember-foo/components/example-component';
 ```

 Some addons may choose to re-export their invokables from the root index as named exports.
-(This is known as the barrel file pattern) Usually addons will document this usage in their README, if supported, which may look like:
+Usually addons will document this usage in their README, if supported, which may look like:

 ```js
 import { ExampleComponent } from 'ember-foo';